Some years, we travel to see extended family: moms, dads, grandparents, aunts, uncles, and cousins. Lots and lots of cousins.

 Anyone else out there not cooking a turkey or a ham?

 I don’t really like turkey.
 I mean, I’ll eat it.
-I put some on my plate every Thanksgiving so I don’t get harassed.
-And one time, I ate a whole turkey sandwich after climbing a mountain.
-(Which is why I can always say to my kids when they get a-picky: “You know, you’re just not hungry enough.”)
+To avoid harassment, I put a piece or two on my plate every Thanksgiving.
+(I have been known to eat a whole turkey sandwich while hiking, and one time, after climbing a mountain.
+Which is why I can always say to my kids when they get a-picky: “You know, you’re just not hungry enough.”)

 I cook lots.
 A. Lot.
 Three boys.
 Growing, Running in the woods.
-One is a wrestler.
-One runs like the wind.
-One just loves the kitchen and the food it produces.
+Two are wrestlers.
+One is a teeager.
+They run and bike like the wind.
+They love the kitchen because…food.

-Of course the kitchen doesn’t actually produce food.
+Of course the kitchen doesn’t actually produce food on its own.
 I do.
-And it’s a load of work, even with modern conveniences.
+And even with modern conveniences, it’s a load of work.

 No, thank you.

 With a salad, I chop and make pretty.
 With salsa, I mix and stew and blend like magic.
 With side dishes and sausage balls, I know what I’m doing.